 With her classical and digital animation backgrounds, Nanette Kaulig has set her focus on teaching Life Drawing and 3D Animation at the Cologne Game Lab.
-In addition, she offers basic introductions to classical animation and layout drawing, acting for animation, digital 2D animation and painting as well as giving a more general, practical insight to industry application requirements in the field of game arts.
+In addition, she offers basic introductions to classical animation and layout drawing, acting for animation, digital 2D animation, and painting as well as giving a more general, practical insight into industry application requirements in the field of game arts.

 Education and Professional Experience

 Nanette began her career at Free Radical Design in Nottingham/England, working on Time Splitters 2 and Second Sight.
 She then moved to the south of England to join Lionhead Studios.
 Her credits there include Black & White 2, Black & White – Battle of the Gods (lead animator) as well as Fable 2 and 3, where she supervised Simulation and Interactive Cutscenes.
 In 2010 she joined Yager Development GmbH in Berlin, Germany, where she worked as a Senior Cinematic & Character Animator on the Cutscenes of Spec Ops: The Line and where she later got promoted to Animation Director.
 While in Berlin, Nanette also began teaching Animation at the HTW – University of Applied Science.

 Since 2015 she has been a full-time professor for ‘3D Animation and CG Art for Games’ at the Cologne Game Lab, University of Applied Science Cologne, while occasionally giving workshops at other institutions, e.g. the International Film School, Cologne or Le Cnam-Enjmin in Angoulême, France.

 A graduate of Ballyfermot College in Dublin/Ireland (HND Art and Design), Nanette has a classical animation production background and enjoyed drawing and experimenting from an early age.
 She was ten years old when she created her first ‘cut out’ short film.